Skip to main content

 New features and functionality of the product

-Date the product can be delivered or a realistic release plan
+Delivery date of the product or a realistic release plan

 How hard it was to meet the deadline